 Despite the method used, warts can be remarkably persistent and may require more than one treatment.
 It is very important to keep follow up appointments even if the wart appears to be gone.

 Don’t be a worrywart.
-For more information warts and their treatment, consider seeing Dr. Doppelt.
-He is prepared to offer the solutions that only a board-certified dermatologist can provide.
+For more information warts and their treatment we encourage you to visit the wart specialists at Southeastern Dermatology.
 Give us a call at (865) 474-8800 or request an appointment online.